blockbridge/blockbridge-kb/guide/vmware/index.md

     bb disk create --vss cx1:nvme --label ds1 --capacity 1TiB

-Next, create a single iSCSI target on the Blockbridge side.
-Even if you created multiple disks, a single target will suffice.
+Next, create an iSCSI target on the Blockbridge side for each disk you created above.
+Creating one target per disk ensures that each LUN has an independent iSCSI command queue.
 Select "Create a target" from the virtual storage service's flyout menu (shown earlier).

 {% include img.html align="center" max-width="90%" file="image21.jpg"
 alt="Blockbridge screenshot showing the create disk modal" %}

-Click "insert" to add additional disks to the target.
+On each target, select "insert" to add one disk.
 Select the label of the global initiator profile you created earlier to grant access via those credentials.

-Creating the target is a multi-step process from the CLI:
+Creating a target is a multi-step process from the CLI:

     bb target create --vss cx1:nvme --label target bb target acl add --target target --profile "cluster profile" bb target lun map --target target --disk ds1

-Repeat <tt>bb target lun map</tt> for each disk.
+Repeat this procedure for each disk.

 VMware Initiator Configuration
 ------------------------------